 Fortunately, this means that your app will be costed pretty accurately and with no surprises along the way!

 The top 4 factors that need to be taken into consideration:

 The possibilities are pretty much endless when it comes to the functionality of an app.

-We’ve developed a whole range of functionality on the the projects we’ve worked on, including augmented reality (AR), a live internal communication feed, integration with social media… The list could go on!
+We’ve developed a whole range of functionality on the projects we’ve worked on, including Augmented Reality (AR), a live internal communication feed, integration with social media… The list could go on!

 Whilst you may have thought long and hard about what you want your app to do, there may be functionality that has been overlooked that could be integral to the success of your application.

-Whilst frameworks may seem like the simplest of all the factors, you do need to take into account whether you want seperate, specific iOS and Android apps or one app for both…
+Whilst frameworks may seem like the simplest of all the factors, you do need to take into account whether you want separate, specific iOS and Android apps or one app for both…

 Of course a dedicated framework means you can do much more and aren’t restricted on functionality, but it’s also much more laborious and doesn’t allow cross-platform distribution.